Disclosures of Accreditation Status

 The master’s program in psychology (concentration in behavior analysis) is verified by the Association for Behavior Analyst International as meeting degree and coursework requirements to sit for the Board Certified Behavior Analyst® (BCaBA®) certification examination.

-Graduates of the M.A. programs in clinical mental health counseling; marriage, couple and family counseling; and, school counseling; as well as the Ph.D. in Counselor Education, are eligible to become Licensed Professional Counselors (LPC) in Michigan after first becoming Limited Licensed Professional Counselors (LLPC).
-The LPC is granted after 3000 hours of supervised experience (by an LPC) and a passing score on the National Counselor Examination (NCE) developed by the National Board for Certified Counselors (NBCC).
-The NCE is the State of Michigan Counselor License Examination.
-Graduates from the clinical mental health counseling; marriage, couple, and family counseling; and, school counseling concentrations are eligible to become Nationally Certified Counselors (NCC).
+Graduates of the Master of Arts in Clinical Mental Health Counseling; Marriage, Couple and Family Counseling; and School Counseling, as well as the doctorate in Counselor Education, are eligible to become Licensed Professional Counselors (LPC) in Michigan after first becoming Limited Licensed Professional Counselors (LLPC).
+The Michigan Board of Counseling makes the decision to grant the LPC after 3000 hours of supervised experience (by an LPC) and a passing score on the National Counselor Examination (NCE) or the National Clinical Mental Health Counselor Examination (NCMHC) developed by the National Board for Certified Counselors (NBCC) or the Commission on Rehabilitation Counselor Certification (CRCC) Examination.
+Graduates from all the Counselor Education programs are eligible to become Nationally Certified Counselors (NCC).

 Graduates of the M.A. program in Counseling Psychology are eligible to become Limited License Psychologists (LLP) in Michigan after first becoming Temporary Limited License Psychologists (TLLP).
 The master’s level LLP is granted after 2,000 hours of supervised experience (by a doctoral level Licensed Psychologist (LP) and a passing score on the Examination for the Professional Practice of Psychology (EPPP).
 In Michigan, master’s level Limited License Psychologists must practice under the supervision of a doctoral level Licensed Psychologist (LP).